M1chalS/sheets-simplified/README.md

 #### Append data

-To append data to sheet you can use `append` method for first argument providing array of data you want to add to sheet.
+To append data to a sheet, you can use the `append` method.
+Provide an array of data you want to add to the sheet as the first argument.
+Each inner array represents a row in the sheet.

 ```typescript
 const response = await sheetsConnection.append([